Push a model to Replicate

 Prerequisites

-- Docker.
+• Docker.
 You'll be using the Cog command-line tool to build and push your model.
 Cog uses Docker to create a container for your model.
 You'll need to install and start Docker before you can run Cog.
-You can confirm Docker is running by typing
+You can confirm Docker is running by typing docker info in your terminal.

 Create a model page on Replicate

-Next you'll create a page for your model on Replicate.
+Next you'll create a page for your model on Replicate, if you haven't already.
 Visit replicate.com/create to choose a name for your model, and specify whether it should be public or private.

 Install Cog

 Cog is an open source tool that makes it easy to put a machine learning model in a Docker container.
-Run the following command to install it:
+Run the following commands to install it and set the correct permissions:

 sudo curl -o /usr/local/bin/cog -L https://github.com/replicate/cog/releases/latest/download/cog_`uname -s`_`uname -m`